Pan6ora/ab-plugin-Template/README.md

 - `close()` is run when AB get closed.Put there the code to end your plugin properly.
 - `remove()` is run when the plugin is removed from the current project.
 Use it to clean the place.
 - `delete()` is run when the plugin is fully removed from AB.

-## Metadata

-The `metadata.py` file contains the plugin description.
-Don't forget to change it by your own !

 ## Coding "in place"